Logius-standaarden/BOMOS-Verdieping/ch01_Strategie_EN.md

 .
 </aside>

-### The organisation form
+### The Organisation Structure

-Whether just a selection of the tasks or all tasks are to be undertaken by the new organisation, the new organisation must in all circumstances be established, according to a legal form.
-There are many different legal forms for organisations in the Netherlands.
+Whether just a selection of the tasks or all tasks are to be undertaken by the new organisation, the new organisation must in all circumstances be established, according to a legal structure.
+There are many different legal structures for organisations in the Netherlands.
 The openness of the standard is an absolutely essential operating principle.
 The definition of openness specifies that the (decision making of the) standard must be entrusted to a not-for-profit organisation.
 This automatically excludes a large proportion of the possible organisation forms, leaving only a few viable options, namely:

 1. Foundation.
 2. Association.
 3. Government organisation (as collective term).

-**The foundation:**
+**The Foundation:**
   A foundation is a legal entity established by notarial deed by one or more natural persons or legal entities.
 As a rule, its governing board has a chair, a secretary and a treasurer.
 The governing board is the only compulsory body within a foundation.
 There can also be a supervisory board that supervises the board of the foundation.
 Unlike an association, a foundation has no members.
 A foundation can have donors, but they have no say in the operation of the foundation.
 A foundation can also have volunteers.

 <aside class="example" title="Stichting RIONED">
 The standard Data Dictionary Urban Water is currently under further development, but is also under management and is used for operational purposes.
 Transparency and quality of management are crucial for continuity, quality and support for the standard.
 Stichting RIONED is committed to a careful and transparent management process with clear procedures and a transparent organisation.
 This ensures that suppliers and users can implement and use the standard, with confidence.
 The management procedures and organisation are based on the BOMOS standard and feature a programming line, an operational line and an adopting line.
 As with the other activities of the Stichting RIONED, all stakeholders can contribute ideas and are jointly responsible for decisions in many different ways, as required.
 </aside>

-**The association:** An association is a legal entity under Dutch law.
+**The Association:** An association is a legal entity under Dutch law.
 An association is generally established by a civil-law notary who executes the appropriate deed.
 This is not necessary, but without the civil-law notary, the association has limited legal authority (the directors are jointly and severally liable).
 If an association is established by notarial deed, it must also have articles.
 These at least state the objective of the association, the obligations of the members, the convocation of the general meeting (of members) and the appointment/dismissal of the directors.
 As association has an objective that is aimed for.
 This objective may not be the distribution of profit among the members.
 This does not mean that no profit may be made, but any profit generated must be allocated to a specific purpose (such as the objective of the association, knowledge sharing, quality improvement, charitable acts, etc.).
 An association has members.
 These are people who are members of the association because they support the objective.
 Generally the members pay a contribution to keep the association running.
 Members can influence the policy of the association via a general meeting (of members) (AGM).
 Meetings of this kind are held at least once a year, and every member is invited and has voting rights.
 The AGM has all authorities not laid down by law or the articles, and as such is the highest body within the association.

-**The government organisation:** Because of the possible variety of government organisations, a brief discussion is not possible.
+**The Government Organisation:** Because of the possible variety of government organisations, a brief discussion is not possible.
 A government organisation could be deployed in one of several ways: a single government organisation as a management organisation for all standards related to government, or a single government organisation for each individual standard.
 Alternatively, a single government organisation could take responsibility for implementing the management tasks, but equally multiple government organisations could join forces.
 For example as an association.
 The choice of legal form must be taken with due care, also taking account of such issues as the simplicity of the establishment process.
 For foundations, one possible stumbling block is that it is difficult for government parties to take part in a foundation, and that a foundation is not permitted to have any members.
 With an association, a key issue is the considerable power wielded by the AGM.
 It is simple for a foundation or an association to demonstrate openness.
 For both the foundation and the association, the articles are essential; effectively, they regulate the mandate of the roles in the organisation.

 Although a foundation is not permitted to have members, at HL7, the term members is used although in strict formal situations the term _associates_ is used.
 SETU has no members but participants.
 A collaborative venture without legal form can work well in practice for management, but for more practical issues can be a disadvantage because the collaborative venture as such has no authority to enter into agreements; in that situation, one of the partners will always be required to enter into the agreement in question.
 Possible disadvantages of this construction are the loss of identity; being bound by the rules and restrictions of the partner; less effectiveness, etc. The advantage of this form of organisation is that it is easily established and terminated, without legal consequences.
 The organisation structure can to a certain degree reduce or at least make explicit the non-committal nature.
 The non-committal nature of the participants in terms of standards is certainly a serious point for attention in the framework of a permanently applied standard.